Mechanical-Advantage/AdvantageScope/docs/OPEN-LIVE.md

 - **PathPlanner 2023:** This mode connects using the `PathPlannerServer` protocol used for telemetry by PathPlanner 2023.
 The connection is always initiated on port 5811.
 Note that PathPlanner 2024 and later publish telemetry data using NetworkTables, so the **NetworkTables 4** mode should be used.
 - **RLOG Server:** This protocol is used by AdvantageKit v1 (2022), and is included for compatibility with older code bases.
 The connection is initiated on port 5810 by default.

+> Note: The Phoenix Diagnostics live mode uses an undocumented protocol that may be changed in future Phoenix updates.
+If this mode does not function properly, please update to the latest version of AdvantageScope.
+If the issue persists, please [open an issue](https://github.com/Mechanical-Advantage/AdvantageScope/issues) to let us know.

 ### Live Mode

 When NetworkTables is used as the live source, the following live modes can be selected: